maheshsabnis/SRKAPI/REadme.md

 		- If there is exception, then make sure that it is hadled and responded to client with proper error messages
 			- Note: MAke sure that do not respond DB error
 		- If the API is used for Search then manage method and its parameters correctly

+# ASP.NET Core Custom Middlewares
+	- Class that is costructor Injected using 'RequestDelegate' delegate
+		- THis delegate accepts 'HttpContext' as input parameter
+	- THis class will have a public 'InvokeAsync()' (OR Invoke()) that accepts 'HttpContext' as input parameter
+		- Write all logic for Middleware in this method

+	- Create a class that will have an 'Extension' method for 'IApplicationBuilder'
+		- USe th 'UseMiddleware<T>()' extension method of 'IApplicationBuilder' interface  to register T class as Custom Middleware in the Pipeline
+			- THe 'T' is class that is constructor injected with 'RequestDelegate'